What Is a Normal Blood Sugar Level? - Diabetes Self-Management

 In Canada and the United Kingdom, blood sugar is reported in millimoles/liter (mmol/L).
 You can convert Canadian or British glucose levels to American numbers if you multiply them by 18.
 This is useful to know if you’re reading comments or studies from England or Canada.
 If someone reports that their fasting blood glucose was 7, you can multiply that by 18 and get their U.S. glucose level of 126 mg/dl.

 What are normal glucose numbers?
 They vary throughout the day.
+(Click here for a blood sugar chart.)
 For someone without diabetes, a fasting blood sugar on awakening should be under 100 mg/dl.
 Before-meal normal sugars are 70–99 mg/dl.
 “Postprandial” sugars taken two hours after meals should be less than 140 mg/dl.

 Those are the normal numbers for someone without diabetes.
 If you have diabetes, the American Diabetes Association (ADA) advises keeping your blood sugar levels before meals from 80–130 mg/dl and your levels 1–2 hours after meals under 180.
 Many people with diabetes and doctors shoot for levels closer to those of people without diabetes, because they are more protective against complications.
 Lower numbers require more careful diet and more frequent monitoring to prevent lows, but they are doable for many people.